FAQs

 Utility Marking Paint

-A specialized spray paint used to mark the location of underground utilities once they are detected.
-Utility marking paint follows the APWA color code system (e.g., red for electric, blue for water, yellow for gas) to ensure safe excavation.
-It is an essential tool for contractors, surveyors, and utility companies when preparing job sites.
+A specialized biodegradable spray paint used to mark the location of underground utilities once they are detected.
+Utility marking paints follow the APWA color code system (e.g., red for electric, blue for water, yellow for gas) to communicate what and where utilities are buried.
+They are water based and environmentally friendly paints designed to fade within 30-90 days.